-Should your child forget their password, these can be reset by emailing firstname.lastname@example.org.
+Should your child forget their password for Google, this can be reset by emailing email@example.com.
 Please include the student’s full name and year group and explain that they can’t access their Google Account.

 As a school, we have decided the best way to deliver lessons is in an asynchronous manner; that is lessons will be posted to Google Classroom so students can access them when a device is available to them at home.
 Our lessons mirrors what students would have been learning in school using a blended approach of instructional videos, links to slideshows, external videos (Oak Academy, BBC Bitesize, Greenshaw Trust), shared documents and other resources.
 Students can post responses to assignments and questions and receive feedback on these via Google Classroom.

 Students should continue to follow their normal school timetable with 3 lessons per day.
 In order to read, respond and complete the work to the best of their ability students should spend between 60 to 90 minutes per lesson with a minimum of one hour of Knowledge Organiser work per day in-line with the schedule.